 To many people, summer is the best time of year.
-The weather is warm.
-There are endless outdoor activities to enjoy.
-And best of all: Work is breezier at many companies thanks to "summer" Fridays.
+The weather is warm, there are endless outdoor activities to enjoy and, best of all, work is breezier at many companies thanks to "summer Fridays."

-contributor Lindsay Tigar.
+.
 "Though not a standard across all industries, many feature this perk between Memorial Day and Labor Day, giving employees bonus 'vacation' days or the opportunity to meet deadlines and dial-in to meetings remotely."

 If it can make a positive impact on your sense of work/life balance during the summer, many employees wonder, why not institute it all year long?